wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 - DO NOT skip this step
 - DO NOT assume environment is ready
-- DO NOT continue until all checks pass
+- DO NOT proceed without verification

 IF ANY ERROR:
 → FIX